 Alcohol causes you to urinate more, and generally dehydrates you by causing your body to produce a hormone called Vasopressin.
 If you don’t think you’ll remember to drink a glass of water in between alcoholic drinks, order your drinks with ice.

-Sip your drink slowly, and as the ice melts, your drink will be diluted.
+Sip your drink slowly, and as the ice melts, it will dilute your alcohol.
 This will increase the time between refills, as well as giving you a little extra hydration.

-If you can, however, definitely try to drink water in between alcoholic beverages.
-Don’t chug loads of water when you get home, though, as this will cause stress to your body, and cause more damage than good.
+If you can, however, try to drink water in between alcoholic beverages.
+Don’t chug loads of water when you get home, though, as your body won’t process the drink as easily, causing more damage than good.
 One or two glasses of water when you get home is ideal, and keep a glass near your bed for when you wake up thirsty.

 7. Try a supplement - but don’t take ibuprofen